Chapter 33 Evaluating a Post-Test-Only with Control Group Design Using Independent-Samples t-test

 33.1.2.4 Sample Write-Up

-One group of 25 participants completes a new safety training program (treatment group), and a separate group of 25 participants completes the old safety training program (control group).
-Both groups of participants complete a safety knowledge test one week after completing their respective training programs.
-In other words, these participants were part of a post-test-only with control group training evaluation design.
-An independent-samples t-test was used to determine whether the average safety knowledge test score for the group that completed the new training program was significantly different than the average safety knowledge test score for the group that completed the old training program.
+We conducted a study using employees from our organization to determine whether a new safety training program outperformed the old safety training program.
+Fifty employees were randomly assigned to complete either the new safety training program (treatment group) or the the old safety training program (control group), resulting in 25 employees per condition.
+Both groups of participants completed a safety knowledge test one week after completing their respective training programs.
+In other words, these participants were part of a randomized post-test-only with control group training evaluation design.
+Given that separate groups of employees completed the new and old safety training programs, an independent-samples t-test was used to determine whether the average safety knowledge test score for the group that completed the new training program was significantly different than the average safety knowledge test score for the group that completed the old training program.
+Possible test scores could range from 1 to 100 points.
 We found a statistically significant difference between the means on the safety knowledge test for the treatment group that participated in the new training program (M = 72.36, SD = 6.98, n = 25) and the control group that participated in the old training program (M = 61.32, SD = 9.15, n = 25), such that those who participated in the new training program performed better on the safety knowledge test (t = 4.80, p < .01, 95% CI[6.41, 15.67]).
-Further, because we found a statistically significant difference in means, we then interpreted the practical significance of this effect, which was large (d = 1.36).
+Further, because we found a statistically significant difference in means, we then interpreted Cohen’s d as an indicator of practical significance for this effect, leading us to conclude that the effect was large (d = 1.36).
+In sum, with respect to the safety knowledge test, the new safety training program outperformed the old safety training program to a large extent.

 33.2 Tutorial